philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 ## Conclusion

-Concurrent React and the Scheduler allow us to implement proper scheduling of our user interface tasks to create highly responsive applications.
+Concurrent React and the Scheduler allow us to implement scheduling of tasks in our user interface which will allow us to create highly responsive applications.

 The official release for these features will likely happen in [Q2 2019](https://reactjs.org/blog/2018/11/27/react-16-roadmap.html#react-16x-q2-2019-the-one-with-concurrent-mode).
 Until then, you can play around with the unstable APIs, but be aware that they will change.